O1ahmad/ansible-role-elasticsearch/README.md

 - The preferred method of setting JVM options (including system properties and JVM flags) is via the *jvm.options* configuration file.
 The file consists of a line-delimited list of arguments used to modify the behavior of Elasticsearch's JVM.

 While you should rarely need to change Java Virtual Machine (JVM) options; there are situations (e.g.insufficient heap size allocation) in which adjustments may be necessary.
-Each line to be rendered in the file can be expressed as an entry within the list of dicts, contained within `jvm_options`, consisting of a hash composed of an *optional* `comment` field and list of associated arguments to configure:
+Each line to be rendered in the file can be expressed as an entry within a list of dicts, contained within `jvm_options`, consisting of a hash composed of an *optional* `comment` field and list of associated arguments to configure:

   ```yaml
   jvm_options: